Drowning is a leading killer of children in Bangladesh

 *Any money raised over our £40,000 target could allow us to extend the reach of the programme, fund even more creche places, or alternatively any extra raised could be used to help fund another of our international projects.

+**The RNLI is independent from government and relies on voluntary contributions and gifts in Wills for income.
+However, where governments have specific grants available for overseas development, and the criteria match our work, we make applications to ensure a balanced spectrum of funding for our projects.
+We will not seek funding from central government if this could jeopardise our independence.
 Donations will only be matched by the UK government if they come from within the United Kingdom.
 Donations from the Republic of Ireland (or any other country) will not be matched.

 The RNLI’s mission to prevent drowning